srobo/website/_posts/2019-04-07-sr2019-tlc-crowned-champion.md

 Our game this year, Caldera, challenged teams to control scoring zones with tokens while navigating an arena with raised platforms.
 Twenty-five scoring zones were arranged in a grid, varying in value from two points for each of the outermost 16 zones, a ring of eight on a raised “volcano” worth seven points apiece, to the the central “caldera” which was worth thirty points.

-There were a few designs patterns this year.
+There were a range of inventive designs this year.
 Many teams opted for tank tracks as a method of climbing the volcano.
 Instead of climbing the volcano, a few teams built catapult mechanisms with varying degrees of success.
 Others scooped up tokens and deposited them on the low scoring areas and/or the edge of the volcano.
-Some teams lifted tokens onto a top-mounted conveyor belts which dropped them onto the volcano's surface.
+Some teams lifted tokens onto top-mounted conveyor belts which dropped them onto the volcano's surface.

 Some of the more notable designs were: